hornsovisal/raksa_vault/README.md

 **Course:** Mobile Development in Cybersecurity

-**Course Info:** This course covers building mobile applications with Flutter, focusing on how data flows through an app — UI, network, local storage, and device features — and where security issues can arise.
+**Course Info:** This course covers building mobile applications with Flutter, focusing on authentication, local storage, UI navigation, data flow, and secure handling of sensitive information.

-**Lecturer:** Mr. Ronan.
-Ogor
+**Lecturer:** Mr. Ronan Ogor

 **Department:** Telecom and Networking, Cyber Security, Cambodia Academy of Digital Technology (CADT)

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License.